-Today May 27 is celebrated the National Celiac Day with the aim of giving support to this group, and HLA Saint Charles participate in this visibility.
+Today, May 27, the National Celiac Day is celebrated with the aim of giving support to this group, and HLA San Carlos participate in this visibility.
 Celiac disease is a multisystemic pathology, which not only affects the digestive system but can also affect other organs.
 The immune system, for example, intervenes by forcing the defenses to react to the intake of gluten that damages the lining of the intestine and destroys the intestinal villi in charge of absorbing the necessary nutrients to keep us healthy.

 “Today, we know that the only treatment that exists for this disease is the realization of a gluten-free diet for life.
-Gluten is a protein found in cereal seeds such as wheat, rye, barley and some varieties of oats, which lacks nutritional value but has a high value in terms of culinary technology, since it gives consistency and fluffiness to products like bread ”, says Marián Martín, nutritionist at the HLA San Carlos de Dénia Hospital.
+Gluten is a protein found in cereal seeds such as wheat, rye, barley and some varieties of oats, which lacks nutritional value but has a high value in terms of culinary technology, since it gives consistency and fluffiness to products like bread ”, says Marián Martín, nutritionist at the HLA Hospital Saint Charles Denia.

 Tips to avoid the negative consequences of gluten in celiacs